COLLEGE

 GET RECRUITED

-Junior year is the critical D1 recruiting window — most commitments happen here.
+Junior year is the critical D1 recruiting window — but D2, D3, NAIA, and JUCO timelines extend later, with most offers coming senior year.
+Cast a wide net.
 Scoring average must reflect target program benchmarks.
-Official visits, verbal commitments, and signed offers all converge in this window.
 Equipment precision at this stage directly impacts the number coaches are evaluating.

 • Official campus visits & verbal commits